firmai/tflm/README.md

-# Advanced Transformations for Linear Models
+# Advanced Transformations and Interactions for Linear Models
 With Feature Generation and Selection Techniques

 The package is nice and simple and boils down to one command.